 Dr. Bick was named NIH deputy director for extramural research in April 1987.
-As a principal advisor to the NIH director, she coordinates the development and implementation of policies affecting NIH extramural programs.
+As a principal advisor to the NIH director, she coordinated the development and implementation of policies affecting NIH extramural programs.

 She joined NIH in 1976 as a scientist administrator in the Neurological Disorders Program, NINCDS.
 In September 1983 she was appointed NINCDS deputy director, after serving in an acting capacity since February 1981.
 While in this position she received a PHS Special Achievement Award for sustained superior work performance.

 Dr. Bick received her undergraduate degree from Acadia University, Nova Scotia, and earned her Ph.D. from Brown University.
 She has held academic positions at Georgetown University and California State University, Northridge, and research positions at the UCLA School of Medicine and the University of Western Ontario.